vortext/esther/README.md

 Also funny: the speed of the bouncy loading animation is based on sentiment analysis, it's subtle but it's there.

 ## Technical stuff
 Currently Esther is only confirmed working on Debian based Linux (I use Xubuntu).
 In the future Docker builds will become available as well as stand-alone installers.
-The main reason is because the minification code uses a binary version of [minify](https://github.com/tdewolff/minify) which is silly but all the other JavaScript based tools I honestly find dreadful.
+The main reason it only works on Linux is because the minification code for the front-end assets uses a binary version of [minify](https://github.com/tdewolff/minify).
+This is silly but all the other JavaScript based tools I honestly find dreadful.
 I could compile it to LLVM maybe?

 ### GraalVM
 Esther runs Clojure on GraalVM because it uses JavaScript polyglot in order to use some libraries I was to lazy to find or write a JVM alternative for.